Write down what you believe so your children can read it when you are gone

 Niklas Fjellman, founder of Codex Vivendi, portrait photo June 2025

 My name is Niklas Fjellman.
 In 2019, I wrote 30 life principles for my children: everything I wanted them to know if I was not around to tell them.
+I printed it, framed it and called it "A Father's Advice."
 That document became the prototype for Codex Vivendi.

 I am not hiding behind a logo.
 You can read my Codex and see who I am.
 Read my Codex

-You will not be alone.
-Contributors create Groups and Forums to discuss what matters: meaning, legacy, family and the questions worth asking.
-Yes, this is a social space.
-But there are no algorithms here trying to capture your attention or guide your thinking.
+There is a community here, with Groups and Forums where Contributors discuss meaning, legacy, family and the questions worth asking.
+But there are no algorithms trying to capture your attention or guide your thinking.
 What you read is what Contributors chose to write, in the order they wrote it.
-The place is quiet enough to think.

 Why This Matters Beyond Your Family